Ocoee, Florida: Geography

-According to the United States Census Bureau, the city has a total area of 40.6 km2, of which 38.1 km2 is land and 2.5 km2 (6.12%) is water.
+According to the United States Census Bureau, the city has a total area of 40.6 km2, of which 2.5 km2 (6.12%) are covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Ocoee has a humid subtropical climate zone (Cfa).